playframework/playframework/documentation/manual/working/javaGuide/main/tests/JavaTest.md

 ## Unit testing view templates

-As a template is a standard Scala method, you can execute it from a test and check the result:
+As a template is a just a method, you can execute it from a test and check the result:

 @[test-template](code/javaguide/tests/ControllerTest.java)